 The Oedipal Conflict recurs in tragedies, which themselves appear most regularly in cultures that are transforming from traditional to modern, or into a period of imperialistic greatness.

 The transition from tradition to modernity challenges a civilization or culture to maintain continuity while managing change.

 The son's management of conflicting attitudes toward parents may parallel this cultural-generational transition.

 Sigmund Freud, Moses and Monotheism (1939) . . .

 applies individual psychoanalytic theory to collective history, particularly religion as "the neurosis of mankind."

-Moses actually an Egyptian who learned monotheism from a surviving cult of Amenhotep IV (monotheistic pharaoh who reduced myth, ritual, etc.)
+Moses (according to Freud) was actually an Egyptian who learned monotheism from a surviving cult of Amenhotep IV (monotheistic pharaoh who reduced myth, ritual, etc.)